Canine and Equine Photography Workshops with Allira Fontana and Brooklyn Coverdale

 • Two teachers with over 20 years of combined experience in both canine and equine photography

-• Located in the stunning North West of Sydney
+• Located in the stunning Rouse Hill Regional Park

 • Option to join the online editing sessions after the in-person workshop

-• Utilising what a location has to offer to create variety in your images
+• Utilising a location to capture a variety of images

 Your workshop hosts